Best Pizza in New York

 John’s Pizzeria of Bleecker Street (278 Bleecker Street)

 John’s Pizzeria of Bleecker Street, also known as John’s Pizza is my number 1.
 The wood panelling, traditional niches and colourful wall art make this restaurant an experience in itself – free with your slice of pizza.
-This spot draws the attention of all sorts of people, hipsters, struggling artists, old Italian gentlemen and even many celebrities (at least on the wall).
+This spot draws the attention of all sorts of people, hipsters, struggling artists, old Italian gentlemen and even many celebritiesa (at least on the wall).
 You can’t buy individual slices, just whole pizzas, which are big enough to share between two or three people.
 Baked in a brick oven, pizzas have a dark, crispy, thin crust.
 John’s praise themselves for the classical preparation of their pizza and rightly so!

 NY Pizza Suprema (413 8th Avenue)

 This pizzeria is actually located in a bit of a weird, or at least unexpected, place in Manhattan.
-You wouldn’t expect for one of the best pizzerias to be located right next to Penn Station!
+You wouldn’t expect one of the best pizzerias to be located right next to Penn Station!
 I only know about this one from an article I read, about a boy who tried out all of the pizzerias in Manhattan during the course of two years.
 NY Pizza Suprema received a great score on his list.
 So, when I got the chance to try it for myself, of course I did and he was right!
 The pizzas have a good crust and are baked lightly to perfection.
-However, it’s the sauce that makes the pizza, and that is fantastic.
+However, it’s the sauce that makes the pizza, and it’s fantastic.
 It’s tangy, spicy – but not too spicy and is really what makes the difference.
 Try at least one margarita slice, before you go crazy with other toppings like pepperoni.

 Lombardi’s (32 Spring Street)